 If a Windows- or Linux-based computer serves as a Slave Server (p.
-15) where virtual environments will be stored and managed, then Parallels Virtual Automation will call for more complex requirements, as the creation and management of Containers demand more complex software resources.
+9) where virtual environments will be stored and managed, then Parallels Virtual Automation will call for more complex requirements, as the creation and management of Containers demand more complex software resources.
 So, in choosing an appropriate Windows- and Linux-based computer, you should be guided by the Parallels Virtuozzo Containers system requirements.
-For the detailed and more concrete information on the requirements, see Parallels[®] Virtuozzo Containers for Linux and Parallels[®] Virtuozzo Containers for Windows user guides.
+For the detailed and more concrete information on the requirements, see Parallels® Virtuozzo Containers for Windows user quides.